-IPHS 423D ARISTOPHANES: POLITICS AND COMEDY Credit: 0.5
+IPHS 423D CREDITS: 0.5

 Today, political comedians are a mainstay of our culture, some of the most famous being Jon Stewart, Trevor Noah and John Oliver.
 But while their insights are often astute, they are rarely profound and never add up to a comprehensive political teaching.
 To see the heights and depths that are possible in comedy, we will study four plays by Aristophanes, the unrivaled master of combining comic vulgarity with a wisdom equal to that of the philosophers.
 Through a close examination of these plays we will find and consider Aristophanes' insights on such obviously political, and some not so obviously political, topics as the founding of cities, father-beating, the tension between the private good and the public good, the Muses and the other gods, the respective power of nature and convention, the danger of philosophy, war and peace, property and the political role of women.
 Throughout, we will also consider Aristophanes' view of the political purpose of comedy.
 Prior coursework in political science is not required.
 This counts as an upper-level seminar for the political science major.
 This course is the same as PSCI 423D and counts toward the IPHS concentration.
+This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: sophomore standing.